CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [How to change CSS :root color variables in JavaScript]: https://stackoverflow.com/a/72209411/9935654
 [Why don't :before and :after pseudo elements work with `img` elements?]: https://stackoverflow.com/a/7396482/9935654
 [Is there a CSS parent selector?]: https://stackoverflow.com/a/1014958/9935654
+[Error: discord.errors.NotFound: 404 Not Found (error code: 10062): Unknown interaction discord.py when sending a gif in embed]: https://stackoverflow.com/a/73366762/9935654
+[PowerShell's Clear-History doesn't clear history]: https://stackoverflow.com/a/77177676/9935654
+[Getting the previous month's first date from current date in JavaScript]: https://stackoverflow.com/a/59407143/9935654

 {{< /table/bootstrap-table >}}